dboddie/adfslib/README.txt

 Acknowledgements

 Thanks to John Kortink and David Ruck for their assistance and advice.
-Any errors or faults in this tool are not theirs.
+Any errors or faults in these libraries and tools are not theirs.

+Various documents from J.G.
+Harston (http://mdfs.net/Docs/Comp/Disk/Format/)
+and Robin Watts (http://wss.co.uk/pinknoise/Docs/index.html) have proved to be invaluable references when developing these libraries and tools.

 Description